anetteee/shortStoriesReactNative/README.md

 ## State management - Recoil

 We have used Recoil, a state management library for React, to handle global state management.
-We experienced that this was a useful tool in project 3 and therefore chose to use it now as well.
 Recoil is used to share the states of chosen filter, sorting order and the searched text between files.
-Since we changed the way the application handles big datasets the use of recoil for the “Read more” state in project 3 was no longer needed and therefore removed in project 4.

 ## GraphQL

 To gather data from the database we send a query or a mutation on the GraphQL format from the frontend to the backend.
 The query and mutations are placed in Queries.ts.

-# About our GitLab-repo

-Issues on gitlab have been used to keep track of the development tasks during the project.
-We added the labels “TODO”, “DOING” and “DONE” to keep track of the status of the different tasks, and thereby track the progression of the project.

 # Sustainability